ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 Install [Terraform](/install-guides/terraform) and [Ansible](/install-guides/ansible) on your computer.

 Any computer which has these tools installed can be used for this section.
-The computer can be your desktop or laptop computer or a virtual machine with the requi red tools.
+The computer can be your desktop or laptop computer or a virtual machine with the required tools.

 Before you begin you will also need:
 - A SSH key pair